KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ### **Classification of Gardens**

-As indicated earlier, the final classified raster will first have to be transfomred to a polygon.
+As indicated earlier, the final classified raster will first have to be transformed to a polygon.
 This is done to ensure the entire garden will be included in the final results.
-Secondly, the only thing left to be done is extract the gardenplots from the final classified polygon file.
+Secondly, the only thing left to be done is extract the garden-plots from the final classified polygon file.

 ## **Step 5 | Percentage of Garden**

-The percentages per gardenplot are calculated in three steps:
+The percentages per garden-plot are calculated in three steps:
 1. tabular intersection
 2. pivot table
 3. add join